By Emily Brooks · Oct 24, 2025

 curl -6 -I https://example.com

-If the IPv4 test succeeds but the IPv6 test fails, you have an existing IPv6 issue that monitoring will detect and alert you about.
-That is exactly the kind of problem separate monitors are designed to catch.
-See our guide on common IPv6 connectivity issues for troubleshooting steps.
+If the IPv4 test succeeds but the IPv6 test fails or times out, congratulations: you have just discovered exactly the kind of problem that separate monitors are designed to catch.
+That issue has likely been affecting real users already.
+For troubleshooting steps, see our guide on common IPv6 connectivity issues.

 1. Click "New Monitor" in your dashboard.